 As the pool water goes through the water cycle like any other body of water, you can lose some of it to evaporation.
 Using an automatic pool cover can keep the water from rising, so its only option will be to fall back into the pool when completing the water cycle.

-If your pool has a large surface area, that could save you a lot of water.
-You won’t have to worry about maintaining the water as often.
+If your pool has a large surface area, this could save you a lot of water.
+You won’t have to worry about topping up the water and readjusting the chemicals as often.

 Keeps the Pool Clean